antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_1/firstworkflow/README.md

 ####  Register the Workflow implementation in the worker

-Go to the file [./initial/WorkerProcess.java](./initial/WorkerProcess.java) and comment out the following lines.
+Go to the file [./initial/WorkerProcess.java](./initial/WorkerProcess.java) and uncomment the following lines.

 ```
 //Worker worker = factory.newWorker(TASK_QUEUE, WorkerOptions.newBuilder().build());